 There are hundreds of conditions that can affect your heart.
 Around 7.4 million people in the UK are living with conditions that have an impact on their heart and circulation – so-called cardiovascular disease or CVD.
-They are surprisingly common – in fact, twice as many people are living with CVD then Alzheimer's and cancer combined, and they account for over one in four deaths in the UK.
-What's more, they don't only affect older people - about 44,000 under 75's die from CVD every year.
+They are surprisingly common – in fact, twice as many people are living with CVD than Alzheimer's and cancer combined, and they account for over one in four deaths in the UK.
+What's more, they don't only affect older people - about 44,000 under 75's die from CVDs every year.

 The most common heart conditions in the UK include heart attack, angina, atrial fibrillation (the most common abnormal heart rhythm in the UK, affecting about one million people) and heart failure (where your heart can't pump blood as efficiently as it should around your body).